 The pain may last anywhere from several minutes to several hours.

 As previously stated, gallstones typically do not show any signs or symptoms.
-They are usually only revealed in an ultrasound or CT for an unrelated condition.
+They are usually only revealed during an ultrasound or CT for an unrelated condition.
 Therefore, they often do not require treatment.

 However, gallstones that do cause symptoms may be treated in the following ways: